 Best Wood Logs For Smoking Brisket

 Using wood logs for smoking brisket means we’re pulling out all the stops.
 You’ve got yourself one heck of a hunk of meat, you’re in this for the long haul, and you are not messing around with risking anything going wrong.

 Whether new to smoking or a pro, you can’t go wrong with the solid choice of oak for smoking brisket.
-The consistency, mild flavor, and long-lasting burn makes it a winning option every time.
+The consistency, mild flavor, and long-lasting burn make it a winning option every time.

 These Smoak Firewood Cooking Logs come in 3 different sizes to fit whatever size smoker you’re working with.